RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Summary

-Building simulations are one of the main tools for building energy system research.
-These simulations require weather data, often in a very specific format.
-The creation of such weather data can be tedious and error prone.
+AixWeather is a versatile weather data generation tool designed to simplify the process of acquiring, formatting, and exporting weather data for building energy system simulations.
+It addresses the challenges researchers and industry players face in obtaining accurate and standardized weather data by providing a user-friendly platform.

+Key Features:
+Data Transformation: AixWeather can seamlessly convert weather data from various sources into a standardized core format and from there to the desired export format.
-`AixWeather` will help to pull, transform and export weather data from one source or format origin to another, while respecting commonly overseen issues like: time zone, time of measurement, avoidance of smoothing through interpolation, unit transformation, missing data points, and calculates missing weather variables from other available variables.
+AixWeather ensures data accuracy by considering critical and often overlooked factors such as time zones, time reference of measurement, unit conversions, missing data points, and avoiding interpolation-induced smoothing.
+Additionally, it leverages physical relationships to calculate missing weather variables from available data.
+Flexibility: The tool offers a generic framework that allows for the effortless addition of new import and output formats, enhancing its adaptability for diverse weather data requirements.
+Modelica TMY3Reader Compatibility: A standout feature of AixWeather is its support for generating weather data compatible with the Modelica TMY3Reader format, addressing a specific and underserved need in the field.

+AixWeather empowers researchers and professionals working in building energy systems by streamlining the weather data generation process.
+It ensures the availability of high-quality weather data, enabling researchers to focus on their essential work in the field of building energy systems.

 \autoref{fig:AixWeatherStructure}